nk2303/story-telling-1/README.md

 2. Users should be able to see the profile page of a blogger.
 On this page, a user should see:
 	- The total likes on all of that blogger's posts
 	- A link to that blogger's featured post (the post with the most likes)
-	- **BONUS** A list of that users top 5 most written about destinations (the destinations with the most posts)
+	- **BONUS** A list of that user's top 5 most written about destinations (the destinations with the most posts)

 Destination: